Stay Among the Bears in the World's Most Remarkable Rolling Hotel—on the Tundra Itself!

 Day 2: Winnipeg / Churchill / Tundra Lodge

-Fly to Churchill and transfer to the Tundra Lodge by Polar Rover, watching for Arctic wildlife against the vast white landscape along the way.
-A presentation on polar bears by our Expedition Leader provides an enlightening introduction to our unique northern adventure.
-We enjoy dinner together prepared by our professional chef, who resides at the lodge throughout the season.
+Fly to Churchill and transfer to the Tundra Lodge by Polar Rover, watching for Arctic wildlife against the vast tundra backdrop along the way.
+A presentation on polar bears by our Expedition Leader provides an enlightening introduction to our northern adventure.
+Dinner this evening is prepared by our professional chef, who resides at the lodge throughout the season.
 Don’t be surprised, though, if our meal is interrupted by a mad dash to the windows to watch a polar bear lumbering across the snow around the lodge.

 Days 3–5: Tundra Lodge—Polar Bear Viewing

 The Tundra Lodge is strategically positioned at the beginning of each season in a spot that attracts the greatest number of polar bears in the Churchill area.
 Inquisitive bears often approach the lodge, which features rows of windows and fenced observation decks to accommodate our own curiosity.
 We find Ursus maritimus